Hunnewell gunfight: Background

-Shoutout
+Shootout

 On August 21, 1884, cowboys Oscar Halsell and Clem Barfoot entered Hanley's Saloon and quickly became drunk, causing a disturbance in the salloon.
 Soon after, two Kansas lawmen entered also, and although only passing through, they attempted to quiet the disturbance.
 This developed into an argument, which quickly resulted in several people drawing pistols.
 Who shot first is not known, but is believed that Clem Barfoot actually fired the first round.
 Several shots followed, resulting in Barfoot being killed and Deputy Sheriff Ed Scotten mortally wounded.

 No one was ever prosecuted, and although publicised at the time, the gunfight was soon forgotten.
 Oscar Halsell would go on to be a prosperous rancher, later employing such notable outlaws as Bill Doolin and George "Bitter Creek" Newcomb.
 Halsell was also close friends to later U.S. Marshal Evett D. Nix.